CC Sabathia: Personal life

 Sabathia and his wife, Amber, have four children: a son Carsten Charles III (born 2003), a daughter Jaeden Arie (born 2005), a daughter, Cyia (born 2008), and a son Carter (born 2010).
 The family lived in Fairfield, California outside his hometown of Vallejo near San Francisco until he signed with the Yankees.
 Then the family moved to Alpine, New Jersey.
 Nevertheless, Sabathia remains connected to his hometown.
 In January 2012, Vallejo High School honored Sabathia by declaring "CC Sabathia Day" and renaming the school's baseball field in his honor; Sabathia's PitCCh In Foundation had helped to renovate the field.
 The PitCCh In Foundation is a charity that supports inner city children.
 In 2014, the foundation supported a team of runners in the 2014 New York City Marathon.

-On October 5, 2015, Sabathia announced that he was checking himself into an alcohol treatment center.
+On October 5, 2015, Sabathia announced that he was checking himself into Silver Hill Hospital, an alcohol treatment center.
 During the previous weekend, Sabathia had been binge drinking in the hotel while the Yankees were on the road in Baltimore; he had also been drinking in the clubhouse after a game that had been cancelled due to rain. "'I love baseball and I love my teammates like brothers,' said Sabathia in a statement, 'and I am also fully aware that I am leaving at a time when we should all be coming together for one last push toward the World Series.
 It hurts me deeply to do this now, but I owe it to myself and to my family to get myself right.
 I want to take control of my disease, and I want to be a better man, father and player.'"
-In March 2016, Sabathia opened up about his battle with alcoholism in an essay for The Players’ Tribune.
+In March 2016, Sabathia opened up about his battle with alcoholism in an essay for The Players' Tribune.

 In July 2017, Sabathia started the R2C2 podcast with co-host Ryan Ruocco as part of The Players' Tribune.
 In May 2018, the podcast moved to the UNINTERRUPTED podcast network.